MuratYarali/DevOps/hands-on/Terraform/terraform-04_Modules_Import/README.md

 }
 ```

-- Open the terminal within this directory and nitialize the Terraform.
+- Open the terminal within this directory and initialize the Terraform.

 ```bash
 $ terraform init